pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 Notice in that example how the JSON string is being built _inside_ the `apply` call to Pulumi.
 In logical order, this happens as:

-- Wait for the the bucket ARN to be returned from the cloud provider
+- Wait for the bucket ARN to be returned from the cloud provider
 - Then, build the JSON string with the "plain" value.

 ### Resource Names